dSapariya/VueJs-Notes/README.md

 - **v-show**: It is better to use `v-show` when switching the visibility of an object, because it is easier for the browser to do, and it can lead to a faster response and better user experience.

 - **v-if**: A reason for using `v-if` over `v-show` is that `v-if` can be used with `v-else-if` and `v-else`.

 ---

-Here's a complete README file for Vue methods, event modifiers, forms, computed properties, and watchers:

----